f/awesome-chatgpt-prompts/README.md

 ## Act as a Summarizer
 Contribute by: [saiteja098](https://github.com/saiteja098)

 > I want you to act as a summarizer.
 I will provide information you need to summarize through a  link for the source or piece of text.
-Don't give any explanation.   continue being as a summarizer with a request for the text or link to summarize.
+Don't give any explanation.
+Continue being as a summarizer with a request for the text or link to summarize.

 # License